 The display/inclusion of each net item type in the bottom Primitives region of the panel is dependent on whether the corresponding option for each has been enabled on the right-click menu, accessed from either the Nets or Primitives regions.

 Right-click on a net or net item entry to select the included items.

 Note that the Primitives list right-click context menu also offers the option to create an xSignal between two selected items.
 See the PCB - xSignals panel page for more information.

-In summary, as you click on an entry in the panel's list, a filter will be applied based on that entry.
-The visual result of the selection (in the design editor window) is determined by the highlighting methods enabled (Dim, Zoom, etc.,).
+As you click on an entry in the panel's list, a filter will be applied based on that entry.
+The visual result of the selection (in the design editor window) is determined by the highlighting methods enabled (Dim, Zoom, etc.).
 Multiple entries can be selected in each region using standard Shift+Click and Ctrl+Click features.